-But there can be a lot of information out there and most of it isn't very simple to digest.
-To solve this problem and break things down in a very simple manner, I have created this strategy guide for building new habits that actually stick.
+But there can be a lot of information out there and most of it isn’t very simple to digest.
+To solve this problem and break things down in a very simple manner, I have created this strategy guide for how to build new habits that actually stick.

 1. Start with an incredibly small habit.

 Make it so easy you can’t say no.

 This is the wrong approach.
 Research shows that willpower is like a muscle.
 It gets fatigued as you use it throughout the day.
 Another way to think of this is that your motivation ebbs and flows.
 It rises and falls.
 Stanford professor BJ Fogg calls this the “motivation wave.”